 You’re just going to have to be yourself.
-You’re not very good at being anyone else…Sometimes you just have to go for it, even if you don’t believe in yourself.”
+You’re not very good at being anyone else.

 -Kate Goldstein, 1986-2014

-On June 22, 2014, the NESEA community learned that Kate Goldstein had died in India at the age of 28.
+Kate Goldstein was a PhD student at the MIT Building Technology department and a NESEA Board and Lifetime Member.
+On June 22, 2014, the NESEA community learned that Kate had passed away in India at the age of 28.
 Kate was working with the Students’ Educational and Cultural Movement of Ladakh (SECMOL) to install solar panels in the remote village of Phey.
-Kate was a PhD student at the MIT Building Technology department and a NESEA board and lifetime member.

-Like all those close to Kate, the members of the NESEA community were devastated.
-For all those who worked with her, Kate was a brilliant, inspiring, and caring individual.
+Kate was a brilliant, inspiring, and caring individual.
 Her passionate leadership and commitment to NESEA, her work, and the world will be sorely missed.
-Below are some of the sentiments NESEA members shared with us.
+Below are some of the sentiments NESEA members have shared with us.

 The NESEA community and everyone that knew her shares a great loss, but what I am feeling right now is the loss for those who did not yet know her.
 The people closest to her certainly know how much she will be missed, but the rest of the world cannot possibly comprehend how great her potential was for being someone who was fearlessly on her way to creating positive change for this planet.
 May she inspire all of us to to find answers, to be kind and to keep doing the good work that was so important to her.”

 Kate’s passing is truly a tragedy.
 NESEA is an organization peopled with exceptional individuals, and in this group Kate stood out.
 She was unique and exceptional; from her was the promise of great things.
 It seems typical that she was helping others in India when this accident occurred.
 Kate Goldstein had the ‘passion.'”